Mohs Micrographic Surgery

 Mohs surgery at the Little Rock area’s Dermatology Group of Arkansas involves several steps, including precise excision of the tumor, preparation of samples, intense scrutiny of samples for signs of remaining cancer cells, and new excisions in necessary areas.
 Microscopic examinations and excisions continue until there are no signs of skin cancer, after which repair and reconstruction will be discussed.

-What Sets Mohs Surgery Apart from Other Cancer Treatments?
+What Makes Mohs Micrographic Surgery Stand Out from Other Cancer Treatments?

 Contact Us Today